 Anytime!
 Just steer clear of the summer school holidays unless you book way in advance and a happy to part with a large sum of money.
 February to April is ideal for a coastal holiday; head west from April to October.

-If you are planning on being in Sydney during one the New Year or Vivid get your accommodation sorted early.
+If you are planning on being in Sydney during one of the major festivals like New Year’s Eve or Vivid get your accommodation sorted early.

 NSW Calendar of Festivals and Events